+ER/Studio Data Architect Requirements

+Hardware Processor Dual core or higher

+RAM 4 GB

-Processor Dual Core or higher RAM 2 GB Hardware Disk Space 2.5 Gb Operating System Any of the following: • Windows Vista, 7, 8, 8.1 & 10 • Windows Server 2008, 2008R2 & 2012 Software To use an Open Data Base Connectivity (ODBC) database as a data source, install the ODBC driver on your client computer.
+Disk Space 2.5 GB

+Operating System Any of the following: Windows 7 Windows 8 Windows 8.1 Windows 10

+Software To use an Open Database Connectivity (ODBC) database as a data source, install the ODBC driver on your client computer.
 To connect to the DBMS using native connectivity, install the native client libraries available from the DBMS vendor.

+Privileges Local administrator privileges (required for installation only.)
+DBMS privileges to create objects on the server.
+EXECUTE permission as the user needs to execute stored procedures, for example Create_Temp_Tables.